GabeScott/standard-works-vault/General Conference/1980 October - Families Can Be Eternal.md

 The commandments and standards of morality set by the Lord himself are under attack on every hand.
 There are false teachers everywhere using speech and pornographic literature, magazines, radio, TV, street talk—spreading heresies which break down moral standards.

-Because of the seriousness of this matter, I have prepared an article for the November 1980 Ensign and New Era magazines in which I speak out frankly and at length on the subject of morality.
+Because of the seriousness of this matter, I have prepared an article for the November 1980 *Ensign* and *New Era* magazines in which I speak out frankly and at length on the subject of morality.
 This is a grave responsibility, and not an easy one.
 I encourage all Latter-day Saints to read this special message.

 We are living in perilous times as more and more individuals dishonor the marriage vow and as juvenile delinquency mounts.
 Divorces in the United States are up over 65 percent since 1970.
 The number of unmarried couples living together has gone up over 157 percent during the past decade.
 Many more children are growing up without having both parents in the home.
 In 1979, almost one of every five families with children was being maintained by one parent.

 Abortion has reached plague proportions.
 There have been, for instance, “more deaths from abortion in England in the decade since the English Abortion Act than there were deaths in the First World War.”
 Of this, Malcolm Muggeridge said:

 “I was brought up to believe that one of the great troubles of our Western world was that in the First World War we lost the flower of our population.
-Well, now we have destroyed an equivalent number of lives in the name of humane principles, before they were even born.”
-(Human Life Review, Summer 1980, p.
+Well, now we have destroyed an equivalent number of lives in the name of humane principles, before they were even born.” (*Human Life Review,* Summer 1980, p.
 74.)

 Furthermore, many of the social restraints which in the past have helped to reinforce and to shore up the family are dissolving and disappearing.
 The time will come when only those who believe deeply and actively in the family will be able to preserve their families in the midst of the gathering evil around us.

 Whether from inadvertence, ignorance, or other causes, the efforts governments often make (ostensibly to help the family) sometimes only hurt the family more.
 There are those who would define the family in such a nontraditional way that they would define it out of existence.
 The more governments try in vain to take the place of the family, the less effective governments will be in performing the traditional and basic roles for which governments are formed in the first place.

-Whether we like it or not, so many of the difficulties which beset the family today stem from the breaking of the seventh commandment (see Ex.
-20:14).
+Whether we like it or not, so many of the difficulties which beset the family today stem from the breaking of the seventh commandment (see [[Exodus 20.14|Ex.
+20:14]]).
 Total chastity before marriage and total fidelity after are still the standard from which there can be no deviation without sin, misery, and unhappiness.
 The breaking of the seventh commandment usually means the breaking of one or more homes.

 Delinquent adults still tend to produce delinquent children, and that awful reality will not change simply by our lowering standards as to what constitutes delinquency—either in adults, youth, or children.